 What Are The Advantages?

 So, should parties still consider arbitration given it closely mirrors the court process and provides a binding outcome?
 In short, yes.
 Arbitration’s advantages include:

 - Comparative informality to the proceedings meaning a decision is made quicker;

 - Unlike court where proceedings become a matter of public record, arbitration is also private; and

 - Like court judgments, parties can enforce the arbitrator’s Award.

 Other ADR processes are designed to keep the commercial relationship open between the parties (where possible) and for both parties to reach an agreed compromised position.
 Also, the regulatory framework differs from state to state so you should obtain advice before signing your construction contract to ensure that you are including the appropriate Act in your agreement.
 Importantly, arbitration, unlike other ADR processes, is a binding award given to parties.
 Parties should understand that there are limited appeal rights if they are dissatisfied with the arbitrator’s decision.

 Arbitration can be successfully used to resolve your construction or commercial dispute.
 There are definite advantages and the regulatory framework guides parties when considering and enforcing and award.
-If you need assistance drafting an ADR clause or navigating the arbitration process for your construction dispute, get in touch with our disputes team on 1300 544 755.
+If you need assistance drafting an ADR clause or navigating the arbitration process for your construction dispute, get in touch with LegalVision’s dispute resolution lawyers on 1300 544 755.